hdehal/job-search-resources/README.md

 - https://parachutelist.com
 - https://www.levels.fyi/still-hiring

-## Cheat Modes (Or Search in Aggregate!) :running_woman:
+## Cheat Modes :running_woman:
+#### Setup Alerts
+Search for jobs directly in Google and setup *email* alerts on your post on their job portal [Google](https://www.google.com/search?hl=en&q=design+manager+job&ibp=htl;jobs "Google").
+You should also setup alerts on your [LinkedIn](https://www.linkedin.com/jobs/?showJobAlertsModal=true "LinkedIn") searches.

+#### Search in Aggregate
-You've probably noticed certain applicant tracking systems (e.g. BrassRing, Taleo, Workday) have poor UX — asking you to upload your resume while also requiring you to manually type out your entire job history!
+Certain applicant tracking systems (e.g. BrassRing, Taleo, Workday) have poor UX — asking you to upload your resume while also requiring you to manually type out your entire job history!

 While you should **not** exclude the legacy job boards for their poor UX, the following job boards are significantly faster to apply to by merely uploading your resume, checking a few boxes, and clicking submit.